dylanpx20-ai/BudgetStrategy2/CHARTS.md

 The differences in strategy philosophy are immediately visible.
-Conservative dedicates 35% to Content/SEO — the largest single allocation in the entire project — and keeps Social Media at just 5%.
+Conservative dedicates 35% to Content/SEO — the largest single allocation in the entire project and keeps Social Media at just 5%.
 Balanced spreads budget with no channel below 15% or above 25%, reflecting its even-distribution philosophy.
 Aggressive puts 30% each into Content/SEO and Events & Partnerships, making it the only strategy that maxes out the high-volatility Events channel.
-This chart is the starting point for understanding why the strategies perform differently — the allocation decisions made here drive every result in the analysis.
+This chart is the starting point for understanding why the strategies perform differently, the allocation decisions made here drive every result in the analysis.